-The general speed limit tolerance is 10km/h for automated cameras.
-There is no official tolerance used by road police and they may prosecute for as little as 5km/h over the speed limit, depending on the circumstances.
+The general speed limit tolerance has been 10km/h for automated cameras, however, according to the police, this has been reduced and they are remaining tight-lipped about what the actual tolerance is.
+There is no official tolerance used by road police and they have the power to prosecute for as little as 1km/h over the speed limit, so you should aim to keep below the speed limit.

 Areas around school zones have a lower tolerance of 4km/h.
 This is because school zones are signposted at 40km/h and a 10km/h tolerance would simply allow drivers to maintain a speed almost that of the urban national road limit.

-During holiday periods police may announce that the tolerance is reduced from 10km/h to 4km/h nationwide or in specific regions.
+During holiday periods police have previously announced that the tolerance is reduced from 10km/h to 4km/h nationwide or in specific regions, but for all we know, the tolerance might now permanently be somewhere around 4-5km/h.

 Speedometer tolerance